We’re here for you

 Do you provide reasonable adjustments for your recruitment process?

-BDO is a disability-confident organisation and we want to ensure all candidates are provided equal opportunity for success during the recruitment process.
-If you require adjustments to be made during your assessments or interviews, please enter a description of any specific requirements in your application or contact our recruitment team on email@example.com or firstname.lastname@example.org
+BDO is a disability-confident organisation and we want to ensure that everyone is able to perform at their best during the assessment process.
+If you have a disability or long term health condition, for example autism, dyslexia or ADHD, and know that certain adjustments would support you to succeed in the process, please enter a description of any specific requirements in your application or contact our recruitment team on email@example.com or firstname.lastname@example.org

 Would I ever be asked for payments from BDO?

 Please note that neither BDO nor any of the organisations that recruit on our behalf will ever ask for any payments from applicants at any point in the recruitment process.
 All individuals who are offered employment with BDO, are always required to go through a formal recruitment process.

 There are several things you need to watch out for.
 Fraudulent recruitment activities often include the following:

 - Requiring money from applicants (e.g. for ‘visa fees’, taxes, a percentage of travel expenses)

 - Unrealistic compensation-and benefits packages

 - Requesting personal information such as passport and bank account details at an early stage of the process